Outing.golf

 Courses worth knowing

 • Pinehurst No. 2 — The Donald Ross original and one of the most famous courses in the world.
 Host of multiple US Opens.
-Greens fees are significant but it is a bucket-list round for any serious golfer.
+Green fees are significant but it is a bucket-list round for any serious golfer.
 Worth building the trip around if the budget supports it.

-Who Pinehurst is right for
+Who Pinehurst is NOT right for

 For groups of serious players who want to do Pinehurst No. 2 at some point in their lives, it is one of the best-organized group golf destinations in the country.
 The resort handles logistics well, the courses are well-maintained, and the surrounding village has everything a golf-focused group actually needs.
+If your group is split on what kind of trip this is, that is the conversation to have before anyone calls the resort — and it is exactly the conversation Outing.golf is built to collect.

 Related